mlund/faunus/docs/_docs/energy.md

 `index`        | Array with _exactly two_ indices (relative to molecule)

 Finite extensible nonlinear elastic potential long range repulsive potential combined with the short ranged Weeks-Chandler-Anderson (wca) repulsive potential.
-This potential is particularly useful in combination with the `nonbonded_cached` non-bonded energy.
+This potential is particularly useful in combination with the `nonbonded_cached` energy.

 $$
      u(r) =